bbikdash/lightning_object_detection/README.md

 ```

 __ATTENTION: Make sure that the albumentations bounding box transformations matches the format of the bounding boxes within the label files (i.e. yolo, albumentations, coco, or pascal_voc).
 See [this link](https://albumentations.ai/docs/getting_started/bounding_boxes_augmentation/) for clarification.__

-Since most of the logic for loading images and labels is similar across different dataset types, it's recommended for the user to refer to the [thermal building dataset](./data/thermal_building_dataset.py) or [uav vehicle detection dataset](./data/uav_vehicle.py) to use as a template for structuring the logic within future dataset classes or data loading operations.

-Note that the INRIA EO Building Detection dataset has a different structure so it requires custom logic when writing its Dataset class.

 ### Data Augmentations
 Data augmentations are defined in the constructor of the [lightning data module](./data/detection_data_module.py).
 Change them as necessary here.
 They will be saved during training with the best set of weights and tensorboard metrics.